 Toronto passed.
-There was a new head of programming.
+There was a new head of programming who knew none of my previous work.
 He didn’t “get” the film.

-So, we quickly shifted our focus to the Venice Film Festival, which runs a few weeks later in September than Toronto.
+We abruptly shifted our focus to the Venice Film Festival, which runs a few weeks later than Toronto.
 Venice is as an extremely vital European festival.
 Due to its focus on stars it gets a large amount of US media attention and all the US distributors go there.
 I’d had one film already go to Venice, Box of Moonlight.
-Further, the new head of Venice had been the head of the Locarno Film Festival where Johnny Suede had won Best Picture.
+Further, Renzo Lotz, the new head of Venice had been the head of the Locarno Film Festival where Johnny Suede had won Best Picture.
 We’d become friends.
-In fact, he’d really wanted Box of Moonlight to open the Locarno Film Festival.
+In fact, Renzo had really wanted Box of Moonlight to open the Locarno Film Festival.
 I told him I appreciated that but we had interest from Venice and with all due respect, it might be better for the film for us to go there.
-He called me and said in his tight, Swiss tinged english,
+He called me and said in his clipped, Swiss-tinged english:

-“If you think Wenice will take your film then you must still believe in Santa Klauwse!”
+“If you think Wenice will take your film then you must still beleef in Santa Klowsse!”

-Well, as I said, Venice did take the film.
-And we didn’t go to Locarno with it.
-And even though all this happened 8 years ago I guess the guy was still pissed off about it because he passed on Delirious for Venice.
-Maybe that’s one thing you’ve noticed.
-People take things very, very personally in this business.
-If you slight someone, even by accident, rest assured–you’re gonna get paid back.
-You hurt me; I hurt you: that’s Rule #1.
-Just remember it’s always the one above who gets to hurt the one below.
+Venice did take Box of Moonlight; and we didn’t go to Locarno with it.
+And even though all this happened 8 years prior it seemed Renzo was still extremely pissed off about it because he said no to Delirious for Venice.
+Perhaps you’ve noticed people take things very, very personally in this business.
+If you slight someone, even by accident, rest assured--you’re gonna get paid back.
+You hurt me; I hurt you back: that’s Rule #1.

 But, there is a crazy karma in this business too.
 A day later we got accepted in the Main Competition at the San Sebastian International Film Festival in Spain.
 San Sebastian is known as the “smallest of the A-List festivals.”
 The unofficial hierarchy goes something like this; Cannes, Venice, Berlin, San Sebastian.
-San Sebastian has less US distributor presence is very well respected and a strong showing generates real attention in the marketplace.
+Although San Sebastian has a smaller US distributor presence it is very well respected and a strong showing generates real attention in the marketplace.

-But more importantly San Sebastian is right on the Atlantic and is one of the best surf spots in Europe.
-I was there 3 years ago as a member of the jury.
-The waves curl into a mile-long beach that runs right up to the edge of the city.
-Everybody’s on the beach during the day and everybody walks along the promenade just above it in the evening.
+Also, San Sebastian is right on the Atlantic and is one of the best surf spots in Europe.
+I was there 3 years ago as a member of the jury and I was in the water every day.
+The waves come from deep Atlantic swells and curl into a mile-long beach that runs right up to the edge of the city.
+Everybody’s on the beach during the day and walks along the promenade just above it in the evening.
 At the far end of the promenade is a soaring state of the art cinema that lights up at night and reflects off the ocean like a huge Japanese lantern.
-San Sebastian is like Cannes without all the crap.
+San Sebastian is like Cannes without all the bullsheet.
 It’s like Venice without Toronto.